How to winterize a house

 - Firewood.
 Store your firewood in a dry place at least 30 feet from your home to avoid a fire hazard.

 - Visually inspect your roof.
 Look for any missing or damaged shingles.
 Consult a roof professional if needed.
 Ensure that all gutters are clean and securely attached to help prevent ice dams.

 - Swimming pools and hot tubs.
 In northern climates, close up and secure both swimming pool and hot tub.

 - Outdoor lights.
 Ensure that lights at doors (front, back and garage) are functioning.
 Replace any burned-out bulbs with more efficient LED options.

 - Prevent pests.
-Walk around your house, check the foundation for small cracks or openings where mice or other pests can tunnel in.
+Walk around your house to check the foundation for small cracks or openings where mice or other pests can tunnel in.
 Winter is when they seek the warmth of your house, so seal up any possible entrances.

 Winter storm preparation tips

 Blackouts and snow-ins can occur during winter months, so take a moment to prepare yourself and your family for such winter emergencies.
 Having the following items ready will help you make it through safely:

 - Battery-powered flashlights or lanterns and extra batteries